 Nidhogg 2 as you might guess is the second game in the series from indie developer Messhof Games and now comes to the Nintendo Switch.
-It originally released back in 2017 on PlayStation 4 and the Steam Platform.
+It was originally released back in 2017 on PlayStation 4 and the Steam Platform.

 On my initial boot up I was slightly disappointed, not by the game as such but from a polite warning screen reminding me that I would need to subscribe to the Nintendo Online Service in order to access the online features of the game.
 Needless to say, I am now signed up to yet another gaming subscription service but I digress.
-What you also notice on initial boot up is the shift in visuals from the first outing, it’s like the developers decided to turn everything up to 11.
+What you also notice on the initial boot-up is the shift in visuals from the first outing, it’s like the developers decided to turn everything up to 11.
 While the original was functional the improvements made this time help to make Nidhogg 2 a beautiful example of pixel perfection and a memorable one at that.
-The soundtrack is great and sound effects are beefy with some disturbingly squelchy kill sounds.
+The soundtrack is great and the sound effects are beefy with some disturbingly squelchy kill sounds.

 In a nutshell, Nidhogg 2 is the video game equivalent of the Highlander movie series – there can be only one!
 The basic premise of the game is to kill or be killed in a bid to reach the end goal and become the last man standing.
 Running from left to right you must traverse each level beating enemies that cross your path, fencing on steroids is fitting.
 There are a total of three different gameplay modes – Arcade, Local and Online multiplayer.
 Each start with a fun character customisation option.
 Pick a colour skin and away you go, everything from head to toe can be changed.
 Hitting Y and randomising can lead to some pretty amazing and obtuse characters being made.